 1890s Joseph Bohmann "Tone Tines" Parlor Guitar

-The next clever innovation is a Bohmann must-have -- internal resonating rods (6 on this guitar) which I'm going to call "tone tines" as they ring sympathetically with the strings but can be tuned to your preference.
+The next clever innovation is a Bohmann must-have -- internal resonating metal rods (6 on this guitar) which I'm going to call "tone tines" as they ring sympathetically with the strings but can be tuned to your preference.
 I've got these tuned BEDGAC to work as root notes with popular guitar keys.

 Anyhow, back to basics -- the guitar is quite plain in some ways (no binding), but quite well-built.
 The top wood is solid spruce and the back and sides are faux-grained solid something-or-other (that something-or-other being birch or maple, most likely, but it's hard to tell).
 The neck is solid mahogany.
 The bridge and fretboard, however, are "ebonized" maple.

-It came to me in fairly good shape but needed a neck reset, fret level/dress, and much finessing of the setup.
-It's currently wearing a set of 45w, 35w, 24w, 18w, 14, 10 strings to keep the unreinforced neck happy (it's straight) and action is spot-on at 3/32" E and 1/16" ADGBE at the 12th fret.
-It sounds really nice fingerpicked and pretty decent (for its size) flatpicked.
+Tone: It sounds really nice fingerpicked and pretty decent (for its size) flatpicked.
 I think the top could probably take gauges that are somewhat heavier, but the neck doesn't seem up to it.

+Interesting features: The headstock features Bohmann-style, hand-cut brass tuners with those cool pearl-circle "ferrules."
+The nut is a medium-softness bone.
 The frets are smaller nickel-silver stock but do have a lot of height for their size.
 The board has cool pearl inlay and a pretty steep 10" radius.
+The rosette is quite pretty and you can see it would've been pretty colorful when first-made.
+The "tone tines" are easily visible in the soundhole shot.

 The bridge is a Bohmann innovation as well and allows for back-angle adjustment on the saddle.
 I guess it also helps to keep the bridge secure as those screws are mounted right through a bridge plate!